OGStudio/site-opengamestudio/en/news/2024-08_rethinking.md

 higher priority emerged.

 Which task is more important than develpment of the instrument?
-Development of a game, of course?
+Development of a game, of course!
 Now, let's go back to the beginning of July 2024...

 # Gamejam

-В начале июля 2024-го года участвовал в трёхдневном геймджеме от [«Начни игру»][jam]. Целью участия в геймджеме было как проверить свои игровые наработки в условиях, приближенных к боевым, так и познакомиться с другими игроделами-любителями. Знакомство с одним из таких любителей - Женей - и привело к созданию проекта [«Хвост и тень»][tail], в котором мы разрабатываем двумерную приключенческую игру.
+["Start the game"][jam] 3-day gamejam finished in the beginning of July 2024.
+I participated in the jam to validate the instrument under development and to get along with other gamedev hobbysts.
+Getting to know one of the hobbysts - Eugene - lead to the creation of ["Tail and shadow"][tail] project, a 2D adventure.

-# Июль
+# July

-Июль у меня ушёл на то, чтобы создать прототип игры с основной механикой - кликом мышью.

-На сегодняшний день технические характеристики прототипа следующие:

-* настройка игры происходит в INI-подобном формате
-* логика игры написана на Python с элементами межъязыкового диалекта
+As a result, I spent July to create a prototype with the single core mechanics - mouse click.

+Current technical details of the prototype look like this:

+* INI-like format is used to configure the game prototype
+* Python is used for game logic with elements of cross-language dialect
-* для графики используется библиотека Python Arcade
+* Python Arcade is used for rendering
-* работает на macOS, Linux, Windows
+* the prototype runs on macOS, Linux, Windows
-* единственным способом управления является клик мыши
-* всё отрисовано сначала от руки, а затем оцифровано с помощью GIMP и ImageMagick
-* можно задавать статичные элементы для отображения пола, стен и прочего окружения
-* можно задавать активные элементы вроде дверей для взаимодействия с ними кликом мыши
-* можно задавать комментарий при клике по активному элементу для отображения подсказок
+* the prototype is controlled only by mouse clicks
+* every asset is first drawn by hand and then brought into digital world by GIMP + ImageMagick
+* one can specify static elements to display floor, walls and similar environment
+* one can specify active items like doors to have interaction with by mouse clicks
+* one can specify comments when clicking on an active item to display hints

-# Август
+# August

-В августе планирую добавить следующее:

-* сбор активных элементов вроде ключа в невидимый рюкзак
-* мгновенное перемещение игрока на другой этаж через дверь при наличии ключа
+I plan to implement scene switching in August.

 [game]: ../../images/2024_rethinking.jpg
 [jam]: https://dtf.ru/games/2783053-nachni-igru-ocenka-videorolikov